-The Drop Your Thesis! programme gives university students, from Bachelor’s to PhD level, the opportunity to perform scientific or technological research in microgravity conditions.
+The Drop Your Thesis!
+(DYT) programme gives university students, from bachelor to PhD level, the opportunity to perform scientific or technological research in such microgravity conditions.
 The gravity levels that are obtained in ZARM Drop tower experiments are as low as 10-6 g and last for about 5 to 10 seconds.
 This is the same level that is attained for experiments on the International Space Station, and is enough for a multitude of scientific research opportunities.

-As a direct result of the research conducted during the Drop Your Thesis! campaigns, student teams have already presented their results in many theses, at international conferences and/or published papers in renowned scientific journals.
+As a direct result of the research conducted during previous DYT campaigns, students have presented their results in many theses, at international conferences and/or published papers in renowned scientific journals.

 The ZARM Drop Tower is 146 metres high.
-An experiment capsule can be inserted in an evacuated tube and released from 120 meters, providing around 4.74 seconds of microgravity.
-As of 2007 a catapult mode is also offered, in which the experiment capsule is launched from the bottom of the tube.
-This essentially doubles the duration of microgravity to 9.3 seconds.
-At the end of the experiment the capsule is decelerated rapidly to 50 g.
+The experiment is integrated into a capsule and released from 120 meters height in a near vacuum providing approximately 4.74 seconds microgravity.
+There is a relatively fast turnaround time between experiment launches and this allows multiple experiment runs during the campaign and significantly simplifies troubleshooting.
+As of 2007, a catapult launch mode is also possible, in which the experiment capsule is launched from the bottom of the tower.
+This essentially extends the duration of microgravity to 9.3 seconds.
+At the end of the experiment the capsule is decelerated rapidly to 50g.
 This setup allows for a wide range of microgravity experiments to be performed in the Drop Tower.

 With the Drop Your Thesis! programme, ESA provides university students with the chance to perform experimental research in facilities not usually accessible to students.
-The programme usually opens a call for proposals once a year, during which students, together with their universities, are encouraged to submit their proposals for experiments in the ZARM Drop Tower.
+The programme usually opens a call for proposals once a year in September, which then stays open for three months.
+During this time, students, together with their endorsing professors, are encouraged to submit their proposals for experiments in the ZARM Drop Tower.

 |Project:||Drop Your Thesis!|

-|Contact:||Natacha Callens, dropyourthesis @ esa.int|
+|Contact:||dropyourthesis @ esa.int|